3i Group plc – Annual report – 31 March 2021

 Under IFRS 10, the test for accounting subsidiaries takes wider factors of control as well as actual equity ownership into account.
-In accordance with the investment entity exception, these entities have been held at fair value with movements in fair value being recognised in the Consolidated statement of comprehensive income.
+In accordance with the investment entity exception, these entities have been held at fair value with movements in fair value being recognised in profit or loss.

 Associates – Fair valued